Connect with us

-Did you know that the average American uses about 80-100 gallons of water per day?
-That’s a staggering amount, especially when you consider the limited space and resources of a tiny house.
+Did you know that the average American uses around 80-100 gallons of water every day?
+This statistic is quite surprising, especially when considering the limited space and resources in a small household.

 In this article, I will delve into the fascinating world of tiny house plumbing and explore how it works.